peract/peract/README.md

 - **Parallelization**: A lot of things (data generation, evaluation) are slow because everything is done serially.
 Parallelizing these processes will save you a lot of time.
 - **Impossible tasks**: Some tasks like `push_buttons` are not solvable by PerAct since it doesn't have any memory.
 - **Switch from DP to DDP**: For the paper submission, I was using PyTorch DataParallel for multi-gpu training.
 For this code release, I switched to DistributedDataParallel.
 Hopefully, I didn't introduce any new bugs.
+- **Collision avoidance**: All simulated evaluations use V-REP's internal motion-planner with collision avoidance.
+For real-world experiments, you have to setup MoveIt to use the voxel grid for avoiding occupied voxels.
+- **YARR Modifications**: My changes to the YARR repo are a total mess.
+Sorry :(
 - **Other limitations**: See Appendix L of the paper for more details.

 ## FAQ